-In September we opened our roadmap and invited you to vote the features you would love to see implemented.
-Thanks everyone who took their time to send us their feedback and suggested new features.
+In September we opened our roadmap and invited you to vote on the features you would love to see implemented.
+Thanks to everyone who took their time to send us their feedback and suggested new features.
 That enables us to focus our resources in the right direction and make sure that our product makes a difference in your apps when you use it.
-If you haven’t yet voted or suggested a feature, make sure you do it and if it gets to the top of the list we’re going to add it faster!
+If you haven’t yet voted or suggested a feature, make sure you do it, and if it gets to the top of the list we’re going to add it faster!

-Thanks to all your feedback, we released last week the version 2.9.0 for the Froala Editor which pushes the WYSIWYG editing even further.
+Thanks to all your feedback, we released last week the version 2.9.0 for the Froala Editor, which pushes the WYSIWYG editing even further.
 Besides regular enhancements and hotfixes, we added no less than 8 new features: 7 of them were voted by you and one is a bonus from us. 🔥

 Font Awesome icons